nweidenh/startup/README.md

 ## WebSocket Deliverable

-For this deliberable, I added the functionality of sharing scores between different users live.
-This also shows when players start a game.
+For this deliberable, I added the functionality of sharing results between different users live.
+This also shows when players start a game while in the play screen.

  - [x] **Backend listens for WebSocket connection** - Backend is listening for the connection from others.
  - [x] **Frontend makes WebSocket connection** - Frontend makes the connection when recieved.